How to Install Ubuntu 16.04 LTS on a VPS – Step by Step

 Setting Up a VPS with Ubuntu 16.04 LTS from Scratch

-Provisioning a virtual private server (VPS) with Ubuntu 16.04 LTS from scratch means starting with a base installation image, then building out the server environment yourself.
-This gives you full control over every component, from the operating system to the web server stack.
+Provisioning a virtual private server with Ubuntu 16.04 LTS from scratch means starting with a base installation image and building out the server environment yourself.
+This approach gives you full control over every component, from the operating system to the web server stack.
 This guide walks through the complete initial setup: creating user accounts, configuring SSH access, setting up a firewall, and installing the LAMP stack.

 One important note before proceeding: Ubuntu 16.04 reached end of standard support in April 2021.
 If you are setting up a new server, Ubuntu 22.04 LTS is the current recommended choice.
 This guide remains useful if you are maintaining an existing Ubuntu 16.04 deployment, or if your hosting provider still offers it as an option and you need to work with what is available.